 Willamette Dental Plan

-Vision coverage is available through ODS Vision Plan.
+Vision coverage is available through Vision Service Plan (VSP)

 Employee Assistance Program (EAP): This Program provides strictly confidential counseling (in-person or E-support) and referral services for all benefit-eligible Washington County employees and their family members enrolled on their insurance plan.